dbanty/dylananthony.com/_posts/fastapi-rust-2-research.md

 }
 ```

 Easy peasy, you declare your path, method, input type/location, output type/location and you're off to the races.
-This method and its associated types will get documented in an OpenAPI v3 format!
-Your doc comments for your function will even automatically become the description of the path operation.
+This method and its associated types will get documented in an OpenAPI v3 format _and_ automatically validated!
+Your doc comments for your function will even become the description of the path operation.
+Very FastAPI-esque.

 ### Where it Falls Short

-Aside from a few missing OpenAPI types (e.g. cookies), [rweb] seems like a relatively completely solution.
+Aside from a few missing OpenAPI types (e.g. cookies), [rweb] seems like a relatively complete solution.
 The biggest flaw, in my opinion, just from reading a bit, is around project maintenance.
 Recent releases are not documented in GitHub and indeed there seems to be no changelog at all.
 There are also out of date milestones and issues which have gone several months with no reply from the maintainer.

 To their credit, the maintainer did accept a pull request from me to fix a slight typo in the README within the same day, so they're definitely paying attention.
 However, if I want to replace a framework like FastAPI for production workloads, I want to have confidence that the community will address any major issues if they come up.